-Page 119 of 149 Resource Name or Number (Assigned by recorder): Coronado Belt Line Right-of-Way / Segment E b.
+- Page 119 of 149 Resource Name or Number (Assigned by recon L1.
+Historic and/or Common Name: Coronado Railroad Belt Line - L2a.
+Portion Described: Entire Resource Segment Point Observation Designation: Structure-Railroad Right-of-Way - b.
 Location of Point or Segment (Provide UTM coordinates, legal description, and any other use full locational data.
 Show the area that has been field inspected on a Location Map): 491200mE / 3606900mN to 489160mE / 3605485 mN.
-See Continuation Sheet for more information.

-L2a.
-Portion Described: ☐ Entire Resource ☑ Segment ☐ Point Observation Designation: Structure-Railroad Right-of-Way

-- L3.
-Description (Describe construction detalis, materials, and artifacts found at this segment/point.
+See Continuation Sheet for more information. - L3.
+Description (Describe construction details, materials, and artifacts found at this segment/point.
 Provide plans/sections as appropriate): This 40'-wide, 1.5-mile segment, which consists of standard gauge steel rails affixed to wooden ties by steel plates and spikes, is closely associated with one of the most historic industries situated along the Rt-of-Wy.
 Beginning at a point some 10' west of the intersection of Palomar St. and Bay Blvd., the resource travels in a SEly direction along the SE quadrant of San Diego Bay along and across the historic salt ponds of the Western Salt Works.
 Organized in 1902, the 99-yr old salt processing plant is the oldest continuously operating businesses in the South Bay area.
 The symbiotic relationship between the Coronado Railroad and the salt works can be seen along the Rt-of-Wy.
-This includes right and left-hand turnouts and upright switch mechanisms associated with a partially buried non-functioning siding, and the vestiges of a narrow-gauge railroad crossing.
-Also associated with this segment is a 1-mile-long raised earthen causeway, which carries the Rt-of-Wy between two salt evaporation ponds to the Otay River trestle crossing.
+This includes right and left-hand turnouts and upright switch mechanisms associated with this segment is a 1-mile-long raised earthen causeway, which carries the Rt-of-Wy between two salt evaporation ponds to the Otay River trestle crossing.
 Approximately 210' long, the wooden timber trestle is in relatively good condition; however, a section of the SW earthen abutment has been removed, reportedly to prevent illegal aliens from using the causeway. - L4.
-Dimensions (In feet for historic features, and meters for prehistoric features): - a.
-Top Width: 5' 11/2"-track gauge on a 40'-100'-wide Rt-of-Way c.
-Height or Depth: At street level, from 3' to 15' above seal level d.
+Dimensions (In feet for historic features, and meters for prehistoric features): a.
+Top Width: 5' 11⁄2"-track gauge on a 40'-100'-wide Rt-of-Way - b.
+Bottom Width: N/A - c.
+Height or Depth: At street level, from 3' to 15' above seal level - d.
 Length of Segment: 1.5 mile

-L5.
-Associated Resources: There are no previously recorded resources historically associated with the use of this resource.

-L6.
-Setting (Describe natural features, landscape characteristics, slope, etc., as appropriate.): The resource extends through a landscape of scattered single-family residences and a series of salt evaporation ponds to the mouth of the Otay River that has remained relatively unchanged for a number of years.
+- L4e.
+Sketch of Cross-Section (include scale) Facing: See Continuation Sheet - L5.
+Associated Resources: There are no previously recorded resources historically associated with the use of this resource. - L6.
+Setting (Describe natural features, landscape characteristics, slope, etc., as appropriate.): The resource extends through a landscape of scattered single-family residences and a series of salt evaporation ponds to the mouth of the Otay River that has remained relatively unchanged for a number of years. - L7.

-L7.
 Integrity Considerations: Although no longer used for commercial rail transportation purposes, the right-of-way has retained its historic integrity in terms of setting, location, feeling, and materials associated with a historic railroad line that contributed to the area's development.